mathjax/MathJax-docs/options/startup/startup.rst

    the page is ready to be processed.
-The default action is to perform the initial typesetting of the page and return the promise that resolves what that is complete, but you can override it to do whatever you would like, though you sholud return the promise from the :meth:`MathJax.startup.defaultPageReady()` function if you call it.
+The default action is to perform the initial typesetting of the page and return the promise that resolves what that is complete, but you can override it to do whatever you would like, though you should return the promise from the :meth:`MathJax.startup.defaultPageReady()` function if you call it.
 See :ref:`startup-action` for more details and examples of how to do this.